toddaustin/review-articles/html-article.md

 <textarea cols="3">This is a textarea with the attribute cols</texarea>
 ```

-Attributes for textarea:
+####Types of textarea attributes:

 ####autofocus
 The **autofocus** attribute tells the browser that when the page loads, the textarea receives focus.
 Giving an element focus makes it active and ready for input.
-Autofocus is considered a boolean attribute, meaning that adding a boolean attribute with no set value to an element will be percieved by the browser to have its value to true.
+Autofocus is considered a boolean attribute, meaning that adding a boolean attribute with no set value to an element will be percieved by the browser to have its value set to true.
 To represent false, simply omit the attribute.

 ```html
 // this textarea will have focus on page load
 <textarea autofocus></textarea>